MarcoMozilla/Easy-Data-Processing-Library/README.md

 # Lazy-Python
-An simple python local data base
+An simple python local data base support utf-8, ASCII, GBK etc.

 # How to install